MetaMask/gator-examples/packages/create-gator-app/templates/nextjs-starter/README.md

 ## Dependency Setup

-> Note that the package `@metamask-private/delegator-core-viem` is currently published as a private package..
-Please get in touch with the team for access at hellogators@consensys.io.
+> Note that the package `@metamask-private/delegator-core-viem` is a private package.
+When using this template through the `create-gator-app` CLI, a hardcoded npm token in the CLI will be automatically used to install this private package.
+For local development of the CLI itself, you'll need to create a `config.ts` file with `export const NPM_AUTH_TOKEN = "your-npm-auth-token";`.
+If you're setting up this project manually, please get in touch with the team for access at hellogators@consensys.io.

 Once configured, you'll be able to install the dependencies (both private and public) via the following: